willymcallister/willymcallister.github.io/_articles/rl-natural-response.md

 ![RL natural response circuit]({{ site.baseurl }}{% link i/rl_natural_response1.svg %}){: .centered :}

-This kind of $\text{RL}$ circuit appears any time a wire is involved in a circuit.
-The wire may be formed into a coil to form an inductor.
-Inductors are used in almost every power supply and in frequency filters.
-If you design with a mechanical relay, part of it is a coiled wire used as an electromagnet.
-Simple wires and traces on circuit boards always have a small inductance.
-This becomes important in very fast circuits.

 To figure out this circuit we have to account for time, so we have to use some concepts from calculus.
 We use [derivatives](https://www.khanacademy.org/math/differential-calculus/taking-derivatives) to describe how the $\text{RL}$ circuit behaves.

 Written by Willy McAllister.